koonweee/govtech-ace-jeremy-tan/README.md

 First, clone the repo into a folder

-Next, update the `.env` file in the root folder with the DATABASE_URL (sent via email)
+Next, rename the `.env.example` file in the root folder to `.env` and update it with the DATABASE_URL (sent via email)

 Lastly, run the following commands